Vishnukiran0126/ei-coding-exercises-2/ei-coding-exercises/Exercise-1/Structural-pattern/CompositePattern/readme.md

 # Employee Composite Pattern Demo

-This project demonstrates the use of the Composite Pattern in Java to represent a hierarchy of employees in an organization.
+This demonstrates the use of the Composite Pattern in Java to represent a hierarchy of employees in an organization.
 The Composite Pattern allows you to treat individual objects and compositions of objects uniformly.

 ## Features